Amical vs Descript

 Amical is built for the moment you are typing into VS Code, Slack, an email, or a doc and want to talk instead.
 Descript is a production app you open to edit a finished recording afterwards.
 Those are completely different workflows, and Amical fills the writing-by-voice slot that Descript does not even try to cover at all.

-Amical processes microphone audio on-device by default and the code is MIT licensed on GitHub, so you can read exactly how it works.
-Descript is a hosted cloud product that uploads media to its servers for storage, transcription, and collaboration, which suits a studio workflow but is a clearly different posture from Amical's.
+Amical processes microphone audio on-device by default and the code is MIT licensed on GitHub.
+Cloud transcription or rewrites are an explicit opt-in when you want them.
+Descript is a hosted cloud product that always uploads media to its servers — appropriate for a studio workflow, a different posture for private dictation.

 Free and community-built